 One of the big challenges with growing squash is good pollination.
 Squash and pumpkins are almost exclusively reliant on pollination by bees.
 Growing flowers and plants that attract them will help draw pollinators to your pumpkin patch.
 It also helps to plant more than one of the same type of squash together as it increases your chances of pollination.

 If you only have a few plants you could also pollinate them by hand, with a paintbrush.
-If rain is forecast, place some waterproof bags over the female flowers afterwards to stop the pollen being washed away.
+If rain is forecast, place some waterproof bags over the female flowers afterwards to stop the pollen from being washed away.

 The other issue people talk about with winter squash is the dreaded Powdery Mildew.
-It’s something that seems for me a non-issue until it’s time for the plants to die back naturally.
+It’s something that seems to me a non-issue until it’s time for the plants to die back naturally.
 I have had issues with it on my summer squash though and my treatment of choice is a foliar milk spray.
-I’ve found it’s best done on a sunny day but you’ll smell like the slop-tray of a coffee shop afterwards.
+I’ve found it’s best done on a sunny day but you’ll smell like the slop tray of a coffee shop afterwards.
 It seems to do the trick better than any chemical control — just don’t forget to spray the underside of the leaves as well.

 Once picked, pumpkins and winter squash need to be cured if they’re to last through the winter.
-I cure them in a sunny spot outside or a windowsill for a week or two.
+I cure them in a sunny spot outside or on a windowsill for a week or two.
 Then it’s just a case of finding places to stash them.
 Anywhere with good airflow and no radiator works for me.
 I don’t have a root cellar or garage so come November you’ll find a hoard of Buttercup and Candy Roasters crammed into the cupboard under the stairs.

 While I’m dicing up my harvest for dinner, one thing you won’t find me doing is saving the seed.
 I know, that sounds terrible of me, doesn’t it?
 It’s because squash and pumpkins happily and readily cross-pollinate.
 It’s pretty much impossible to guarantee that those seeds you are holding, covered in squash goo, are going to grow true to type.
 That’s unless you hand pollinate or only grow one variety of squash in isolation of course.

 So each year I roast my squash seeds covered in honey, salt and sriracha.
 They’re a delicious treat as I flick through seed catalogues looking for new varieties to add to my collection.
-Seed catalogues are dangerous places on a cold winters night so each year I seem to grow more than I probably should.
-I’m sure it won’t grow me any world record pumpkins but they taste great, look fancy, and even if they steal half the sofa for a few weeks, well, that’s just fine by me.
+Seed catalogues are dangerous places on a cold winter’s night so each year I seem to grow more than I probably should.
+I’m sure it won’t grow me any world-record pumpkins but they taste great, look fancy, and even if they steal half the sofa for a few weeks, well, that’s just fine by me.